-Inflation Rate in Belarus averaged 233.57 percent from 1992 until 2020, reaching an all time high of 2795.63 percent in August of 1994 and a record low of 4.10 percent in June of 2018.
-This page provides the latest reported value for - Belarus Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news. source: National Statistical Committee of the Republic of Belarus
+Inflation Rate in Belarus averaged 230.89 percent from 1992 until 2020, reaching an all time high of 2795.63 percent in August of 1994 and a record low of 4.10 percent in June of 2018.
+This page provides the latest reported value for - Belarus Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
+Belarus Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: National Statistical Committee of the Republic of Belarus